aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/using-conditional-blocks/_index.md

 aliases: [/net/template-syntax/#using-conditional-blocks]
 ---

 You can use different document blocks to represent the same data depending on a condition with the help of conditional blocks.
-A conditional block represents a set of template options, each of which is bound with a conditional expression.
-At runtime, these conditional expressions are sequentially evaluated, until an expression that returns true is reached.
+A *conditional block* represents a set of template options, each of which is bound with a conditional expression.
+At runtime, these conditional expressions are sequentially evaluated, until an expression that returns `true` is reached.
 Then, the conditional block is replaced with the corresponding template option populated with data.

 A conditional block can have a default template option that is not bound with a conditional expression.
-At runtime, this template option is used, when none of the conditional expressions return true.
-If a default template option is missing and none of the conditional expressions return true, then the whole conditional block is removed during runtime.
+At runtime, this template option is used, when none of the conditional expressions return `true`.
+If a default template option is missing and none of the conditional expressions return `true`, then the whole conditional block is removed during runtime.

 You can use the following syntax to declare a conditional block.

 {{< highlight csharp >}}
 <<if [conditional_expression1]>>
 template_option1